 Before you leave home

 Spray a small amount of Feliway into the cat carrier 30 minutes before you leave home.
-Feliway is a synthetic form of the cat’s own feel good facial pheromones.
+Feliway is a synthetic form of the cat’s own feel-good facial pheromones.
 It comes in a plug-in form and spray form.
-Cats rub against things they consider to be theirs (table legs, the side of the sofa, your legs), and the pheromones released give the cat a sense of comfort.
+Cats rub against things they consider to be theirs (table legs, the side of the sofa, your legs), and the pheromones released to give the cat a sense of comfort.

 Place an item of clothing belonging to your cat’s favourite person into the cat carrier to help calm him.

 If your cat suffers from motion sickness, your veterinarian will be able to prescribe a medication to help with this.
 Administer as prescribed prior to leaving the house.
 Common anti-motion sickness medications include dimenhydrinate (Dramamine), meclizine (Antivert, Bonine), promethazine (Phenergan) and diphenhydramine (Benadryl).
 Don’t feed the cat prior to leaving home.

 Place the cat in his carrier and into the car.
 Secure the carrier with a seat belt to prevent it sliding off the seat if you have to break suddenly.

 Never drive with the cat unsecured, this poses a danger to you, the cat and other road users.